madpin/cellmage/README.md

 ### Ambient Enchantment (Auto-Processing)

 Run `%llm_setup_forever`.
 Now, just type a prompt in a regular cell and run it!
 CellMage intercepts it and sends it to the LLM.
 Magic!
-Remember to `%disable_llm_setup_forever` when you want normal cell execution back.
+Remember to `%disable_llm_config_persistent` when you want normal cell execution back.

 ### Spell Snippets